Defamation: Saudi Arabia

 In Saudi Arabia, defamation of the state, or a past or present ruler, is punishable under terrorism legislation.
 In a 2015 case, a Saudi writer was arrested for defaming a former ruler of the country.
 Reportedly, under a [2014] counterterrorism law, "actions that 'threaten Saudi Arabia's unity, disturb public order, or defame the reputation of the state or the king' are considered acts of terrorism.
 The law decrees that a suspect can be held incommunicado for 90 days without the presence of their lawyer during the initial questioning."

+Singapore

+In Singapore, Division 2 of Part 3 of the Protection from Harassment Act 2014 provides for individuals who have been affected by false statements online to seek a variety of court orders under the tort of harassment that are not available under the pre-internet tort of defamation: